Sheriff Christopher stays in for another roundRace heats up already as September primary looms

 In March 2013, Superior Court Judge T. Henley Graves ruled Delaware sheriffs do not have arrest powers and cannot act as police officers.
 That ruling was later upheld by the Delaware Supreme Court.

 Christopher will face Robert Lee of Seaford in the Tuesday, Sept.
 9, Republican Party primary.
-Lee has gone on record saying the Sheriff's Office does need arrest powers to carry out its duties as an officer of the court.
+Lee has gone on record saying the Sheriff's Office does not need arrest powers to carry out its duties as an officer of the court.